rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

                for ROLL_CRITICAL_FAILURE: random(1, 100) <= -random_chance / 10
 int     arg2 - the chance value
-int     arg3 - the bonus value, used when checking critical success int     arg4 - random chance, calculated as: (chance - random(1, 100)), where a negative value is a failure check (ROLL_FAILURE)
+int     arg3 - the bonus value, used when checking critical success int     arg4 - random chance (calculated as: chance - random(1, 100)), where a negative value is a failure check (ROLL_FAILURE)

 int     ret0 - overrides the roll result
 ```